stefanlasiewski/vagrant-centos-docker/README.md

 # Testing Docker with Kernel User Namespaces

 I am testing Docker with Kernel User Namespaces.

+On RHEL/CentOS 7.2 - 7.3, User Namespaces were an experimental "Tech Preview".
+They are now fully supported in 7.4 according to https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/7.4_release_notes/index .

+On RHEL 7.4, User Namespaces are enabled in the Kernel by passing on `user_namespace.enable=1` flag.
+However, to do useful things with User Namespaces and Docker, the root user within the user namespace will needs the ability to mount and unmount things.
+Therefore, we also enable `namespace.unpriv_enable=1`.

-On CentOS 7.4, User Namespaces are disabled by Default.
-To enable them, run the script `enable-user-namespaces.sh` (Modify as necessary) & reboot the VM:
+To enable them here, run the script `enable-user-namespaces.sh` (Modify as necessary) & reboot the VM:

 ```
 $ vagrant ssh
 [vagrant@localhost ~]$ sudo bash /vagrant/enable-user-namespaces.sh
+INFO: Add BOTH user_namespace.enable=1 namespace.unpriv_enable=1 option to the kernel (vmlinuz*) command line.
+INFO: Kernel command arguments will now be:
+args="ro no_timer_check console=tty0 console=ttyS0,115200n8 net.ifnames=0 biosdevname=0 crashkernel=auto rd.lvm.lv=VolGroup00/LogVol00 rd.lvm.lv=VolGroup00/LogVol01 rhgb quiet namespace.unpriv_enable=1 user_namespace.enable=1"
+INFO: Add a value to the user.max_user_namespaces kernel tuneable so it is set permanently
+INFO: Assign users and groups to be mapped by User Namespaces.
+INFO: Copy Docker's daemon.json which enables User Namespaces
 ‘/vagrant/daemon.json’ -> ‘/etc/docker/daemon.json’
-Reboot the system
+INFO: User Namespaces now enabled.
+Reboot the system to activate them.
+INFO: After reboot, check that User Namespaces are enabled per https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html-single/getting_started_with_containers/index.
 [vagrant@localhost ~]$
 ```